Mason Melia: International career

+Underage

 Melia has represented the Republic of Ireland from under-15 to under-21 level.
 He was part of the Irish under-16 side to win the 2022 Victory Shield, scoring in a 4–1 win in the final against Scotland.

 He scored a hat-trick for the Republic of Ireland U17 side in a 3–0 against Ukraine, helping them qualify for the 2023 UEFA European Under-17 Championship, for which he was also called up.
 At those championships he scored two goals in Ireland's final group game, against Hungary, in a 4–2 win which put his side through to the quarter-finals.
 On 11 October 2023, he scored a hat-trick in a 4–0 win over Armenia U17 in a 2024 UEFA U-17 Euro qualification fixture in Fermoy.

 In November 2023, he received his first call up to the Republic of Ireland U19 side, for their 2024 UEFA European Under-19 Championship qualification games against Albania, Slovenia & Belgium.
 On 10 September 2024, Melia scored his first goal for the U19s, in a 1–1 draw away to Slovenia in a friendly.

 In October 2024, Melia received his first call up to the Republic of Ireland U21 team, for their 2025 UEFA European Under-21 Championship qualification games against Norway and Italy, but missed out through injury.
 He made his debut for the U21s on 24 March 2025, opening the scoring in a 3–1 win over Hungary U21 from the penalty spot, making him the youngest ever goalscorer for the U21s at 17 years 6 months and 2 days old, beating Troy Parrott's record by a month.
 On 4 September 2025, he made his first competitive appearance for the 21s, scoring both goals in a 2–1 win away to Moldova in a 2027 UEFA European Under-21 Championship Qualifier.

+Senior

+In May 2026, Melia received his first call up to the senior Republic of Ireland squad for their friendlies against Qatar and Canada.
+He made his senior international debut on 28 May 2026, replacing Troy Parrott as a late substitute in a 1–0 win over Qatar at the Aviva Stadium.